-Today we sit down for a chat with author Jeffrey James Higgins who writes in multiple mystery genres, including thriller, action-adventure, suspense, medical, and military.
-Learn more about him and his books at his website.
+Today we sit down for a chat with YA Mystery, Middle-Grade Fantasy, and adult fiction author Carol L. Paur.
+Learn more about he and her books at her website.

 When did you realize you wanted to write novels?